nyuvis/partial_dependence/README.rst

 	plt.close("all")

 The entire code to get also the legend updated with proper labels is present in the Jupyter notebook.
+The cluster 5 from the SVM in green shares 53 % of the instances with the cluster 7 from the RF in black.
+This is just an example of what it is possible to do with this library.

 .. image:: images/intersection.png
     :width: 1600px